HelloYeew/kasumi-public/README.md

 # Kasumi Public

-A repositories for public kasumi bot
+A repositories for public Kasumi bot

 ## Invite to your server